Crepes with Asparagus and Hummus

 By Giovanna Buono

-• Can I prepare the crepes in advance?
+• Can I make the crepes in advance?

-Certainly you can prepare them the day before, but I suggest keeping them out of the fridge on a plate covered well with plastic wrap.
-Chickpea flour crepes tend to dry out!
+Certainly you can prepare them the day before, but I suggest keeping them unrefrigerated on a plate well covered with cling film.
+Crepes made with chickpea flour tend to dry out!

-• Can I remove the skin from the chickpeas?
+• Can I remove the skins from the chickpeas?

-I removed it, precisely to ensure the hummus was smoother and also for better digestibility.
+I removed them to make the hummus smoother and also for digestibility reasons.
 If you peel them, weigh the chickpeas after peeling.

 • How many can I eat?

-As always, my answer is: it depends on how many Weight Watchers points you want to consume.
-For a snack or appetizer, 1 crepe is fine.
-For a first course that will be followed by something else, I’d say 2 crepes.
-If instead, you want a complete meal then 3 or 4: add a salad and go!
+As always my answer is: it depends on how many Weight Watchers points you want to use.
+As a snack or appetizer 1 crepe is fine.
+As a first course followed by something else I’d say 2 crepes.
+If you want a full meal then 3 or 4: add a salad and you’re set!

-• I can’t find asparagus anymore, what do I do?
+• I can’t find asparagus anymore, what should I do?

 The answer is very simple: use green beans instead of asparagus.
-You can put 10-15 in each crepe!
+You can put 10–15 of them in each crepe!

 Author image